xixi-cathy/GRPath/README.md

-### 3. Predict noteworthy cell types and the full regulation paths
+### 3. Predict noteworthy cell types and get the complete gene regulation paths

 Now, if you want to dig further, you could incorporate scRNA-seq data of disease and control samples, and extend the regulation paths to cell type level.
 You should prepare the following files: